NorfolkGreg/GregCustom/resources/ReadMe.txt

 the section.

 --blockquote: Background Colour
-The contents blockquote element are given this background colour which appears with rounded corners and a small amount of padding.
+The contents of a blockquote element are given this background colour which appears with rounded corners and a small amount of padding.

+--warning: Special Note                  ** NEW in v2.0.0 **
+Any element given the class "warning" will be assigned this forground colour.
+Unique in the theme it is intened for rare important messages to visitors.

+--ftrbdr: Footer Border
+There is a 1px border over the footer area of the page.
+It can be useful to define the boundary between this and the Main Content Area when the background of both is the same or similar in tone.
+Where the colours are in sharp contrast it is recommended to set it to match the --mainbkgnd colour.

+--ftrtext: Footer Text
+The colour of text in the footer area.

+--ftrbkgnd: Footer Background
+Be aware that if there is little content on the page then the colour set by --mainbkgnd will appear below the footer.

 ============================================================
 Sample Colour Schemes

 Below are some sample colour schemes using the variables described above.

 To implement them open the "syle.css" file found in the "css" folder and wrap the existing variable definitions in comment tags like this:

 /*
 variables to be ignored
 */

 and then paste in one of the following sets of colour
 settings:
 ____________________________________________________________
 LightMono - See schemelightmono.png

 From v0.0.5 this is the default Scheme.

+Paste these settings back into style.css to return your site's appearance to the default.

 --scrnbkgnd: #333333;
 --pagebkgnd: #dddddd;